microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 - Look & Say _"Select"_ (default voice command)
 - Look & Say _"Explode"_ or _"Pop"_ (custom voice commands)
 - Look & Bluetooth button
-- Look & Pinch (i.e., hold up your hand in front of you and bring your thumb and index finger together)
+- Look & Pinch (i.e., hold up your hand in front of you and pinch your thumb and index finger together):
+Please note that for this to work, the hand rays need to be disabled!

 To select holographic content using eye gaze, there are several options: